Metromedia Square: Origins

 The site was first known as the Nassour Studios, built in 1946 and opened January 1, 1947 by brothers William and Edward Nassour (1911–1962).
-Over 100 independent films were shot there under the Nassour Studio banner.
+Over 100 independent films were shot there under the Nassour Studios banner.
 Originally, there were four sound stages ranging in size from around 7,600 sqft to just over 13,000 sqft.
 Nassour's modern Art Deco-styled projection room and modern offices were located in the buildings fronting Sunset Boulevard.

 Dressing rooms were constructed adjacent to stages 1 and 2.
 An old converted two story apartment building located down the street on Van Ness housed producers and writers.
-The big stage (4) had removable panels that hid a water tank.
-It was used to film the jungle river scenes in Africa Screams (1949).
+The largest stage, stage 4, had removable panels that hid a water tank.
+It was used to film the jungle river scenes in 1949's Africa Screams.
 The lot was very small (about four acres) so an underground facility for storage was necessary.
 A large freight elevator was installed for access.

 A major television facility

 In 1950, the Nassour brothers sold their studio to the Times Mirror Company, publisher of the Los Angeles Times.
 Times-Mirror was looking for a facility to permanently house KTTV (channel 11), its new television station (at the time, owned jointly with CBS) which commenced broadcasting the previous year.
 The facility was later renamed KTTV Studios.

 The New York City-based firm Metromedia purchased the property along with KTTV in 1963.
-In 1967 Metromedia undertook an extensive renovation and expansion of the facility, which included a new office tower and building housing various Metromedia enterprises, including the Harlem Globetrotters, the Ice Capades, the Foster & Kleiser advertising firm and Wolper Productions, the latter of which was purchased by the company in 1964.
-The renovation also brought about a name change, from KTTV Studios to Metromedia Square.
+In 1967 Metromedia undertook an extensive renovation and expansion of the facility, which included renovating two of the existing studios, as well as a new office tower and building housing various Metromedia enterprises, including the Harlem Globetrotters, the Ice Capades, the Foster & Kleiser advertising firm and Wolper Productions, the latter of which was purchased by the company in 1964.
+The renovation also brought about a name change, from KTTV Studios to Metromedia Square (also referred to as Metromedia West).
 Los Angeles radio stations KLAC and KMET (now KTWV), which Metromedia purchased in separate 1963 and 1965 transactions, moved there in 1976.
-The truss-like, lattice steel work of art sculpture, "Starsteps" was added to the building's roof on the north side of the property above the 101 freeway in 1981.